westleydang/ubuild-jekyll/front.md

   content: 'The proposal, called the Single Use Plastics Reduction Ordinance, is composed
-    of two simple rules: No polystyrene foam may be distributed, and single-use utensils only upon request.<br><br>See the draft of the ordinance for more detail, or see the Powerpoint presentation for a brief summary of the ordinance.<br>'
+    of two simple rules: No polystyrene foam may be distributed, and single-use utensils only upon request.<br><br>See the draft of the ordinance for more detail, or see the Powerpoint presentation for a brief summary of the ordinance. '
   media:
     image: "/uploads/2018/08/19/cities2.png"
   color: "#F8E71C"